tahircdincer/tahircdincer/README.md

 - 📫 How to reach me **tahircoskunerdincer@gmail.com**

-- I try to follow DRY a lot, even though most of codes I' m publishing here are only to practice. ( For example, mobile ' responsiveness ' ' ignored ' in some of the codes, because their purpose are me to comprehend the concept. )
+- I try to follow DRY a lot, even though most of codes I' m publishing here are only to practice. ( For example, mobile ' responsiveness ' ' ignored ' in some of the codes, because their purpose are to comprehend the concept. )

 <h3 align="left">Connect with me:</h3>
 <p align="left">